lukemurraynz/lukemurraynz.github.io/blog/2023-08-15-Getting-Started-with-GitHub-Codespaces.md

 * Quick Setup: Setting up a development environment is quick and easy.
 You don't need to spend time installing and configuring software locally.
 * Configurability: Codespaces can be customized with extensions, tools, and settings to match your preferred development environment.
 * Scalability: GitHub Codespaces can scale according to your needs, making it suitable for individual developers and larger teams.
-* Version Control Integration: Codespaces is tightly integrated with GitHub repositories, making it seamless to switch between your code and the development environment.
+* Version Control Integration: Codespaces is tightly integrated with GitHub repositories, making it easy to switch between your code and the development environment.
 * Security: Codespaces offer a secure environment for development, as it doesn't store sensitive data and is protected by GitHub's security measures.
 * Project Setup: Codespaces can be configured to automatically set up a project with required dependencies and tools, reducing the time needed to get started.